gevamu/gevamu.github.io/content/4.examples/send-payment.draft.md

 ```

-To make a transaction as a network participant, enter the Participant ID and your target Business Network name obtained during onboarding.
+To make a transaction as a network participant, provide the Participant ID and your target Business Network name obtained during onboarding.
 After that, pass the desired transaction amount along with Debtor and Creditor details.
-The transaction now has the ‘Created’ status.
+The transaction will have the ‘Created’ status.

 Once payment instruction is received, the Payment Gateway validates its node identity as well as the Participant ID.
-If the validation passes, the Payment Gateway sends the instruction to an external Payment Service Provider's gateway and returns the ‘Sent to Gateway’ status back to the Participant.
+If the validation passes, the Payment Gateway returns the ‘Sent to Gateway’ status back to the Participant.
-The Payment Service Provider can accept or reject the transaction.
+Transaction can be accepted or rejected by the Payment Service Provider.

 ```mermaid